 The goal of the Glenn/AFAR BIG program is to provide timely support to a small number of research projects that are building on early discoveries that show translational potential for clinically-relevant strategies, treatments and therapeutics, addressing human aging and health span.
 Full-time faculty members at the rank of Assistant Professor or higher who can demonstrate a strong record of independence are eligible.
 Two two-year grants of up to $200,000 will be awarded.
-Please note: The 2014 awards are closed and applications are no longer being accepted.
-Please check back in fall 2014 for updated application materials.
+The deadline for Letters of Intent is December 15, 2014.
+Please carefully review the guidelines as the focus and criteria have changed for 2015

 The MSTAR Program provides medical students with an enriching experience in aging-related research and geriatrics, under the mentorship of top experts in the field.
 This program introduces students to research and academic experiences early in their training that they might not otherwise have during medical school.
 Positive experiences in the MSTAR program have led many physicians-in-training to pursue academic careers in aging, ranging from basic science to clinical research to health services research.
 They have joined the growing cadre of physicians and scientists whose specialized knowledge and skills are in great demand as our population ages.
 The deadline for applications is January 31, 2014.